 Besides making lifestyle changes to keep your prostate healthy, there are a few natural supplements that may help to relieve your symptoms if your prostate is enlarged:

 A native plant of North America, saw palmetto contains a wide range of biologically active chemicals.
-Some studies suggest one commercial saw palmetto supplement is at least as effective as conventional BPH treatments, but without their side effects (xvii).
-Experts advise taking saw palmetto for four to six weeks before you notice any benefits.
+One study suggests that one commercial saw palmetto supplement, at a level of 320mg, is at least as effective as conventional BPH treatments, but without their side effects (xvii).
+Nutrition experts advise taking saw palmetto for at least 3 months before assessing if it is suitable for you.

 An important mineral found in all of the body’s cells, zinc is widely acknowledged as a key nutrient for prostate health.
 As such, it is often commonly recommended for prostate problems in both Europe and the US.
 One study even suggests that BPH may be linked with low levels of zinc in the blood and tissues (xix).